jade211/Digital-Atlas/user_manual/user_manual.md

 ## 8.3 Technical Requirements

 ### Supported Browsers:
-Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, and other contemporary web browsers are all optimized for use with Digital Atlas.
-For optimal performance, users are advised to utilize the most recent versions of these browsers.
+Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, and other contemporary web browsers are all optimised for use with Digital Atlas.
+For optimal performance, users are advised to utilise the most recent versions of these browsers.

 ### Internet Connection Speed:
 To use the Digital Atlas website and quickly retrieve area-specific data, you must have a reliable internet connection.
-Although the website uses optimization measures to reduce loading times, users will have a better overall experience if they have quicker internet connections.
+Although the website uses optimisation measures to reduce loading times, users will have a better overall experience if they have quicker internet connections.

 # 9. Conclusion

-In this user guide, we've provided you with all the information required to successfully browse and use the Digital Atlas website.
+In this user guide, we’ve provided you with all the information required to successfully browse and use the Digital Atlas website in this user guide.
 Below is a synopsis of the main ideas discussed:

 1. **Accessing the Website:** Guides explaining how to get to the website locally or via a URL for testing and development.
 2. **Navigating the Homepage:** A thorough rundown of the navigation menu, search bar, and informative items on the site.
 3. **Using the Website:** Instructions on how users can use Digital Atlas's features, such as commenting on areas and offering their opinions.
-4. **Technological Overview:** Details regarding the technologies utilized, datasets and querying APIs, as well as the technological specifications needed to see the website.
+4. **Technological Overview:** Details regarding the technologies utilised, datasets and querying APIs, as well as the technological specifications needed to see the website.

 ## Thank You!

-We really appreciate that you have made Digital Atlas your go-to source for area-specific information in Ireland.
-With our platform, we strive to improve your entire user experience and give you the insights and functionality you need to make wise decisions.
+We really appreciate that you have made Digital Atlas as your go-to source for area specific information in Ireland.
+With our platform, we strive to improve your entire user experience and give the insights and functionality you need to make wise decisions.

 ### Closing Remarks

 Your opinions and comments are very important to us as we develop and grow Digital Atlas further.
 We welcome your feedback, questions, and suggestions for future improvements.
 Once again, I want to thank you for joining the community at Digital Atlas.
-As you explore and discover Ireland's various regions, we look forward to being of service to you.
+As you go through and discover Ireland's various regions, we look forward to being of service to you.